Recording Studio Microphones: a Beginner’s Guide

 There are two primary types of recording studio microphones you’ll end up using.
 Dynamic and condenser microphones are similar, but generally serve different purposes.

-Dynamic microphones use electromagnetism and transformers to work.
+Dynamic microphones use electromagnetism and transformers capture sound.
 Condenser microphones use variable capacitance instead of electromagnetism.
 Their coils vibrate over an electrically-charged backplate that essentially works like a sort of battery.

 The Shure SM57 dynamic microphone is the undisputed king of recording studio microphones and popularly used on snare drums, guitar mic cabs, and even vocals on countless albums big and small

-The Shure SM57 dynamic microphone is the most prolific recording studio microphone of all time and has been used on countless albums.
+The Shure SM57 dynamic microphone is one of the most prolific recording studio microphones of all time.
+It can be used for pretty much anything!
 Image by wongpear from Pixabay

 Neumann is well known for building some of the best recording studio microphones in the world, like this popular condenser microphone